dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 The USTar indictator (containing the string `ustar` followed by NULL), and the version field are used to identify the format being used, and the version field value is "00".

-The `filename prefix` field, present only in the `ustar`, this format allows for longer file names, but it is splitted into two parts the `file name` field ( 100 bytes) and the `filename prefix` field (155 bytes)
+The `filename prefix` field is present only in the `ustar`, this format allows for longer file names, but it is splitted into two parts the `file name` field ( 100 bytes) and the `filename prefix` field (155 bytes)

-The other fields are either self-explanatory (like uid/gid) or can be left as 0 (TO BE CHECKED) the only one that needs more explanation is the `file size` field because it is expressed  as an octal number encoded in ASCII.
-This means we need to convert an ascii octal into a decimal integer.
+The other fields are either self-explanatory (like uid/gid) or can be left as 0 the only one that needs more explanation is the `file size` field because it is expressed as an octal number encoded in ASCII.
+This means we need to convert an ascii octal into a decimal integer, with the exception of the last byte (12th) because this is historically left as `NULL` (0).
 Just to remind, an `octal` number is a number represetend in base 8, we can use digits from 0 to 7 to represent it, similar to how binary (base 2) only have 0 and 1, and hexadecimal (base 16) has 0 to F. So for example:

 ```
 octal 12 = hex A = bin 1010